 6. Prague, Czech Republic

 Prague is a city that comes alive in winter.
 The dark nights ascend over the archaic architecture of Charles Bridge and the river running beneath has a light layer of frost.
 Wrap up warm and explore this enchanting city on foot.
 You’ll find several castles, plenty of sights and museums and an old town square full of festive cheer.
-The Christmas market features both gift and food stalls spread over a large area and everything in the city centre is within walking distance.
+The market features gift and food stalls spread over a large area and everything is within walking distance.

 Prague is also very cheap.
-You can stay in a central location for less than £50 per night and food and drink is very affordable too!
+You can stay in a central location for less than £50 per night and food and drink is affordable.
 Be sure to taste the local beer and sausages.

 Best Christmas market: The Old Town Square and Wencelas Square have equally as impressive Christmas markets with an abundance of stalls.